King Abdullah University of Science and Technology: Campus

-The university's core campus, located on the Red Sea at Thuwal, is sited on more than 36 km2, encompassing a marine sanctuary, museum, and research facility.
+The university's core campus, located on the Red Sea at Thuwal, is sited on more than 36 km2, encompassing a marine sanctuary and research facilities.

-KAUST is the first mixed-gender university campus in Saudi Arabia.
-Saudi authorities hope the mixed-gender center will help modernize the Kingdom's deeply conservative society.
-The religious police do not operate on-site.
-Women are allowed to mix freely with men and they are not required to wear veils in the coeducational classes.

 KAUST was Saudi Arabia's first LEED certified project and is the world's largest LEED Platinum campus.
 Designed by international architecture firm Hellmuth, Obata and Kassabaum, it was also chosen by the American Institute of Architects (AIA) Committee on the Environment (COTE) as one of the 2010 Top Ten Green Projects.
 The university library received the 2011 AIA/ALA Library Building Award for accomplishments in library architecture.

 Research

 KAUST organizes its research teams across three academic disciplines, 12 research centers and individual faculty labs.
 KAUST focuses its research around the areas of food and health, water, energy, environment and the digital domain.

+KAUST is the highest-ranked university in the Arab world in the Times Higher Education Arab University Rankings, placing first for the third consecutive year in 2025.
+In the 2025 Nature Index of Research Leaders, KAUST ranked second among academic institutions in Western Asia by share of high-quality natural- and health-science research output, behind only the Weizmann Institute of Science.